Authorizing Inbound Traffic for Your Linux Instances

-To connect to your instance, you must set up a rule to authorize SSH traffic from your computer's public IP address.
+To connect to your instance, you must set up a rule to authorize SSH traffic from your computer's public IPv4 address.
 To allow SSH traffic from additional IP address ranges, add another rule for each range you need to authorize.

 If you use

-0.0.0.0/0, you enable all IP addresses to access your instance
+0.0.0.0/0, you enable all IPv4 addresses to access

-using SSH.
+all IPv6 address to access your instance.
 This is acceptable for a short time in

 a test environment, but it's unsafe for production environments.
 In production,

 you'll authorize only a specific IP address or range of addresses to access your

 Security groups act as a firewall for associated instances, controlling both inbound and outbound traffic at the instance level.
 You must add rules to a security group that enable you to connect to your Linux instance from your IP address using SSH.

-address in CIDR notation.
-If your company allocates addresses from a range, specify the
+203.0.113.25/32to list this single IPv4 address in CIDR notation.
+If your company allocates addresses from a range, specify the entire range, such as

 For information about finding your IP address, see Before You Start.